 You and your partner

 Your relationship with your partner may change when you’re diagnosed with bowel cancer.
 You may feel a closer bond between you as you deal with your diagnosis together.
 Or one or both of you may be finding it difficult to cope.
 Your usual roles at home may have changed, for example if you stop working or if you’re not able to do the things around the house that you used to.
 You may find it difficult to get used to these changes.

 Coping on your own

 If you live alone, there may be times when you feel you don’t have the support you need.
 Joining a support group can help you meet others who are going through similar experiences to you.
 The Macmillan Cancer Support website lists support groups in your area.

 Talking about your cancer can sometimes help you feel closer to the people who are important to you and can help you cope with your diagnosis.
 But people aren’t always used to talking about cancer and there can be many strong emotions or difficult situations that make it harder.

 Choose who you want or need to tell.
-If possible, start with telling those who are likely to react in a way you think you can cope with.
+If possible, start by telling those who are likely to react in a way you think you can cope with.
 Sometimes people are upset, shocked and may struggle to think of what to say.
 If you are feeling uncomfortable with any silence you could let the person know that you don’t expect them to know what to say and return to the conversation later.
 Or you could ask them to help you with a particular task.